 When veggies are cooked, ladle in 1-2 cups of the hot soup slowly into the bowl of egg-lemon sauce, while continuously whisking.
 This step is to temper the egg mixture (raising the temperature slowly), and prevent it from turning into scrambled eggs in your soup!

 Once mixed, pour the egg-lemon sauce into the soup and stir well, letting the sauce thicken for 3-4 mins in the soup over low heat, then turn off the heat and taste.
+Add all chicken back into the pot and stir.
 Season to taste (salt, pepper, or more lemon juice, etc.), garnish with additional chopped dill, and serve! *Alternatively, if using the AIP (egg-free) lemon sauce, pour ½ into the soup and mix in until creamy, and taste, optionally add more of the mixture depending on how you like it.

 To make the AIP (egg-free) Creamy Lemon Sauce alternative, ignore step 12, and instead make this sauce by adding sweet potato to a pot with enough water to clever and boil for 10-12 mins.
 Until fork-tender.
 Drain potatoes and add to a blender with the filtered water and lemon juice to form a puree and set aside until step 14 when you may mix it into the soup, to taste.Additionally, leave out the black pepper for AIP.